mpsonntag/snippets/notes/worksconf/20200701_NFDI_workshop_04.md

 ## Comments and discussion
 - Severin Heumueller:
-  - Jena part of Smith initiative; does the initiative overlap with what has been discussed?
+  - Jena is part of the Smith initiative; does the initiative overlap with what has been discussed?
-  - OWitte: yes and no. Will work with them on the legal issue part.
+  - Otto Witte: yes and no. They will work with the initiative on the legal issue part.
 In principle they work with standard clinical data.
-  SHeumueller: work with 2 different initiatives as well and problems from clinical data will be solved by them because SHeumueller lacks the manpower.
+  Severin Heumueller: they collaborate with two different initiatives as well and problems from clinical data will be solved by the initiatives because Heumuellers group lacks the manpower.

-- AStein: where would be the main intersectio nwith NFDI 4 health
+- Alexandra Stein: where would the main intersection with NFDI4health be
-  - OWitte: clinic studies outside of hospitals, several areas where they deal with patients, do not deal with legal aspects but with patients.
-Here could be an overlap with the NFDI Neuro to not repeat work on anaonymising data.
-NFDI for health is versorgungsforschung.
-They are very open for discussion and collaboration.
+  - Otto Witte: clinic studies outside of hospitals, several areas where NFDI4health does not deal with legal aspects but collect patient data.
+Here could be an overlap with the NFDI Neuro to not repeat work on anonymisation of data.
+NFDI4health is "Versorgungsforschung", they are very open for discussion and collaboration.

-- HansScherberger: how much would would imaging overlap with the task 2 - since clinical need anonymisation.
+- Hansjoerg Scherberger: how much would imaging overlap with the Task area 2 - since clinical need anonymisation.
-  - OWitte: in principle the acquired data are much more standardised since they are routinely taken. maybe the recorded data / metadata can overlap with task 2.
+  - Otto Witte: in principle the acquired data are much more standardised since they are routinely and constantly collected.
+Maybe the recorded data and metadata can overlap with Task area 2 and save them some work.
-- Philip Tovote
-  - group discussion very similar to their grant proposal where intertwining person and animal data - the answers are complex; maybe these plans can also be shared with the community. the data repos that are needed should be in parallel for human and animals but should be aligned in terms of standards. the medical side are ahead in some respect since they have standards and rules that are lacking in animal research - maybe these can be applied to animal research as well. in the long run consolidate these standards also with the computational neuroscience task group.
+  - Philip Tovote: this discussion is very similar to their grant proposal which contains intertwining human and animal data; the answers are complex; maybe these plans can also be shared with the community.
+The data repositories that are needed should remain in parallel for human and animals but should be aligned in terms of standards.
+The medical side is ahead in some respect since they have standards and rules that are currently still lacking in animal research; maybe these can be applied to animal research as well.
+In the long run a consolidation between these standards and also with the computational neuroscience Task area should take place.
-  - HScherberger: very good answer and should be used in the grant proposal.
+  - Hansjoerg Scherberger: this is a very good answer and should be used in the grant proposal.
-  - PTovote: just not overpromise to standardise everything and remain realistic.
+  - Philip Tovote: just not over-promise to standardise everything and remain realistic.
-  - OWitte: need to be a simple start since the implementation will take quite some time.
+  - Otto Witte: a simple starting point is needed since the implementation will take quite some time.

-- Constanze Seidenbecher:
+- Constanze Seidenbecher
-  - if we deal with patient data - if changes are made to the standard data, are there any other stakeholders that need to be consulted
+  - if changes are made to the standard patient data, are there any other stakeholders that need to be considered.
-  - OWitte: not the stakeholders are the problem but the established techniques and hardware that are available - to convert from these data formats to open ones will take most of the time.
+  - Otto Witte: not the stakeholders are the problem but the established techniques and hardware that are available; to convert from these data formats to open formats will take most of the time and effort.
-- Daniel Guellmar:
-  - change structure if task areas - branches of neuroscience do similar things and have same problems. change the view on that; defining standard is one thing but enforces to push discussion how to share data and make it visible. it is not that necessary to have a common platform to share but at least make the people aware that these data exists. there should be channels that are bidirectional and not full public as well.
-The disciplines within neuroscience should mix and not be separate like with the task areas
-  - OWitte: its true the worlds are not that different, but the used formats are and it is important to
-  - TWachtler: the defined categories should not be seen as divisions and overlaps should be recognised. but the fields are at different stages in data annotation and sharing and the gaps are large. the idea is to structure the consortium to fetch people where they are and work from there and help fields to work from each other from there.
-- Michael Denker
-  - the idea was to structure the consortium in a way so that every community would recognise them in the consortium. the fields overlap strongly and the goal should be to move closer together.
-  - OWitte: agreed, in the long
-- Julien Colomb:
-  - how can the common questions be asked and discussed in a common way - maybe in a next workshop it could be discussed how to make this best visible to the community
-  - TWachtler: very good suggestion to focus on specific topics and might be helpful. also good to get the working groups starting.
-  - Hans Scherberger: the main thing to fail would not be to dev the tools, but not reaching out to the users because they dont understand it or that they do not think its important. especially in the beginning it should be close to the community. biggest fear of failure: we do not pick up the people.

 - Daniel Guellmar
-  - consortium will create something with a benefit - some technical or structural burdens will be lifted. but different branches in neuroscience we should aim for defining an arching minimal standard for all neuroscience data e.g. did not think about modeling. what is the overarching structure to cover all neuroscientific data to get people to think in a general structure and not only in their own specific format. formats change. what would be the minimum standard to develop.
-  - a platform should be community driven but heavily guided by the consortium. it should not be just a forum where everyone does what they please.
-- Severin Heumueller:
-  - prioritisation of issues: how will this happen? lot of topics but not all can be adressed at the same time. how will we prioritised? who guides it.
-  - OWitte: we cannot describe the while world and not neuroscience. with the task areas it is like a matrix depending how you look at it.
-  - TWachtler: also important to focus and get things used. with respect to prioritisation: the more useful it seems the higher the priority it will have. which also includes where the community engages the most.
-  - MHanke: indeed. in the middle of priorisation. stick to the things that we know.
-The reason for the workshops was to collect exports.
-If that was not enough do more workshops to collect more exports that will participate.
+  - raises the question if a change in structure would make sense if Task areas - branches of neuroscience - do similar things and have similar problems.
+The disciplines within neuroscience should mix and not be separate like with the Task areas.
+  - it is not that necessary to have a common platform to share data but more important to make the people aware that these data exists.
+  - there should also be communication channels that are bidirectional and not full public.
+  - Otto Witte: its true the Task area disciplines are not that different, but the used data formats are and it is important to focus the work to consolidate them.
+  - Thomas Wachtler: the defined categories should not be seen as divisions but overlaps should be recognised.
+The fields are at different stages in data annotation and sharing and the gaps are large.
+The idea is to structure the consortium to fetch people where they are and work from there.
+  - Michael Denker: the idea behind the consortium structure was that every community could recognise themselves in the consortium.
+The fields overlap strongly and the goal should be to move closer together.

 - Julien Colomb
+  - how can the common questions be asked and discussed in a common way; maybe in a next workshop it could be discussed how to make this best visible to the community.
+  - Thomas Wachtler: very good suggestion to focus on specific topics.
+It would also be good to get the Task areas going.
+  - Hansjoerg Scherberger: the main danger of failing would not be to develop tools, but not to achieve the user outreach because they don't understand the problems at hand or that they do not think the problems are important.
+Especially during the early stage NFDI Neuro should be close to the community.
+The biggest fear of failure is that the people are not picked up.

+- Daniel Guellmar
+  - the NFDI Neuro consortium will create something with a benefit; some technical or structural burdens will be lifted.
+But there are different branches in neuroscience and the consortium should aim for defining an arching minimal standard for all neuroscientific data to get scientists to think in a general structure and not only in their own specific format.
+Formats change.
+What would the minimum standard to develop be.
+  - a platform should be community driven but heavily guided by the consortium.
+It should not just be a forum where everyone does what they please.

+- Severin Heumueller
+  - There are a lot of topics but not all can be addressed at the same time.
+How and by whom will prioritisation of issues happen?
+  - Thomas Wachtler: it is important to focus and get things used.
+With respect to prioritisation: the more useful an aspect seems and where the community engages the most, the higher the priority it will have.
+  - Michael Hanke: The reason for the workshops was to collect exports.
+If that was not enough, then more workshops are required to collect more exports that will participate.

+- Julien Colomb
-  - outreach to researchers is a big part of the idea, but there are no experts on teaching. how would RDM outreach work, since none of the people in the current NFDI Neuro that are experts.
-How to address this problem that there are no experts in RDM.
+  - outreach to researchers is a big part of the idea, but there currently are no participating experts on teaching and outreach.
+How would RDM outreach work, since none of the people in the current NFDI Neuro that are experts.
+Also how should the problem be addressed that there are no experts in RDM.
 It is very difficult to get researchers engaged.
-  - OWitte: there are elements of outreach already there and we should stick to the elements that are already there.
+  - Otto Witte: elements of outreach are already available and NFDI Neuro should first of course stick to what already exists.
-  - HScherberger: bring experts together and to talk to each other.
+  - Hansjoerg Scherberger: bring experts together and to talk to each other.
 They can teach each other the best.
-  - Karl Kafitz: most important point is to tell the colleagues about the worth of RDM. when trying to solicitate, people will not react favorably.
+  - Karl Kafitz: the most important point is to tell colleagues about the worth of RDM.
+When trying to do solicitation, people will not react favorably.
-  - Severin Heumueller: get it into peoples heads that RDM is science as well. the unified patient consent that data can also be used for science, it has taken tons of times to get all countries in germany to decide on a same form. there the problem is, there are many experts, but they will all disagree amongst themselves. here getting the experts will not lead to an answer. how to deal in such a case.
+  - Severin Heumueller: it is important to get people to realize that RDM is science as well.
+There is a unified patient consent in clinical tests that the resulting data can also be used for science; it has taken much time and effort to get all counties in Germany to decide on a common form.
+There the problem is, that there are many experts, but they will all disagree amongst themselves.
+Here getting the experts together will not lead to an answer.
+How to deal in such a case.
-  - OWitte: the medical informatics initiative did agree on a common patient form only recently for all of Germany.
+  - Otto Witte: the medical informatics initiative did agree on a common patient form only recently for all of Germany.
-  - TWachtler: its sufficient to convey what everyone already knows and teaching what each knows is already better than not teaching at all. and solving it together is better in the long run.
+  - Thomas Wachtler: its sufficient to convey current broadly used knowledge; teaching this knowledge is already better than not teaching at all.
+Solving these issues on a common and public forum is more likely to succeed in the long run.
-  - SHeumueller: puts the point that getting an agreement between large institutions which are currently not solvable.
+  - Severin Heumueller: getting an agreement between large institutions is a hard problem in this case.

 - Daniel Guellmar
-  - what if the objective would be to accumulate all information in Germany for RDM in the neuroscience community; how is this currently done? as a task do a consensus building on the existing tools.
+  - the objective could be to accumulate all information in Germany for RDM in the neuroscience community; how is this currently done?
+As a task do a consensus building on the existing tools.
-  - MDenker: the workshop focused on the specific task areas, but there are several tasks that the teams have as homework to go in the direction not to solve specific problems but bring people together and give direct support on emerging projects. teaching and training should not be distributed in clusters but should be done coordinated. quality assessment: what are common standards, then push and advocate the ones that have advantages. these tasks have to be done by the individual groups.
+  - Michael Denker: the workshop focused on the specific Task areas, but there are several tasks that the teams have as homework to go in the direction not to solve specific problems but bring people together and give direct support on emerging projects.
+Teaching and training should not be distributed in clusters but should be done coordinated.
+The quality assessment is what the common standards are and then push and advocate the ones that have advantages.
+These tasks have to be done by the individual groups.

 ## Chat
 Anke Jaudszus